dotnet/linker/docs/illink-options.md

 present in the input assemblies.
 The attributes can be applied to any existing metadata using `--attribute-defs FILE` option.

+Alternatively, the linker recognizes the embedded XML resource 'ILLink.Annotations.xml' as a special resource to alter the custom attributes applied.

 ### Ignoring embedded XML control files

 The linker recognizes embedded XML resources based on name as special ones which can